CRUKorg/data-engineer-exercise/README.md

 For this exercise we are ideally looking for an implementation that aligns with the technologies above.
 If you wish to use Snowflake, a free trial Snowflake account can be obtained at https://signup.snowflake.com/   Alternatively you may also use a database running locally such as SQL Server Express, PostgreSQL, etc.

-We would prefer a solution that uses SQL for the query/analysis section, however if using any database is problematic given the tech/devices you currently have access to, then this exercise can also be attempted using pure Python, however please describe in the `README.md` in pseudo-SQL the query that you would write for the query/analysis part of the exercise.

 We are not expecting use of the AWS CDK in this exercise.

 We will not penalise a solution that runs locally without using any cloud technologies, but please include notes in the `README.md` file explaining how you would move your workload into cloud services such as Snowflake and AWS, with some thoughts on how your implementation will scale.